MichDrog/MAKA/README.md

 # Makai
 Makai plugins are meant for RPGMaker MV

-Instructions:
+-Instructions-

-Click on Raw, then right-click > Save As to download them, then go to your game's folder (default documents > games > your_game) > js > plugins enter your game and turn the plugin on from the plugin manager.
-Read the plugin's notes to see how it works!
+-Click on Raw, then right-click > Save As to download them

+-Go to your game's folder (default: documents > games > your_game) > js > plugins

+-Copy&Paste the plugin there

+-Enter your game and turn the plugin on from the plugin manager.

+-Read the plugin's notes to see how it works!